Customizing OpenAPI Output

 message MyMessage {

-// This comment will end up direcly in your Open API definition
+// This comment will end up directly in your Open API definition

 string uuid = 1 [(grpc.gateway.protoc_gen_openapiv2.options.openapiv2_field) = {description: "The UUID field."}];